-As the world digests the news of the passing of one of history’s most celebrated political leaders, a mixture of brickbats and bouquets are flowing across the U.K. to Downing Street and Buckingham Palace in London.
+As the world digests the news of the passing of one of history’s most celebrated political leaders, brickbats and bouquets are flowing across the U.K. to Downing Street and Buckingham Palace in London.

 As England’s first female Prime Minister and the first female leader of a major Western world state, Margaret Thatcher is an iconic symbol of Great Britain.
 The longest serving British Prime Minister of the 20th Century, Thatcher was also a divisive leader, whose policies and actions polarised a nation for eleven years from 1979 to 1990.

 Much has been written about Margaret Thatcher in the days since her passing.
-Unsurprisingly, the reflections on her life and achievements are as diverse and polarising as they were while she was alive.
-I do not want to enter into debate about Thatcher’s merit as a Prime Minister.
+Unsurprisingly, the reflections on her life and achievements are as diverse and polarised as they were while she was alive.
+I do not want to enter into debate about the merits of Thatcher’s time as Prime Minister.
 However, her passing is an opportunity to look back on one of the most impactful periods of political leadership seen on the global stage in the 20th century.

-Recalling the Brighton bombing, (the IRA’s bombing of the Conservative Party conference which killed five and injured many) ex-Tory Minister Lord Deben tells how he found Lady Thatcher on her hands and knees, peering round a door.
-He said she dusted herself down, before muttering: “Right, we’d better get on with something.”
+Recalling the Brighton bombing, (the IRA’s bombing of the Conservative Party conference which killed five and injured many) ex-Tory Minister Lord Deben told how he found Lady Thatcher on her hands and knees, peering round a door.
+He said she dusted herself down, before saying: “Right, we’d better get on with something.”